 Sociology of knowledge, as the study of the relationship between social processes and knowledge; as well as the related fields of sociology of education, as the study of systems, ideologies and practices of knowledge production and distribution, and sociology of intellectuals, as the particular study of those who produce knowledge.

-My current research deals with the relationship between neoliberalism – understood both as ideology and a set of particular policy measures – and ways in which academics as knowledge producers understand, interpret, and criticise these processes.
+My doctoral research dealt with the relationship between neoliberalism – understood both as ideology and a set of particular policy measures – and ways in which academics as knowledge producers understand, interpret, and criticise these processes.
 Prior to this, my research has focused on the links between (post)socialism and processes of knowledge production, including the transformation of class and other forms of political subjectivity in and through education policies [1, 2, 3].
-In both cases, I look at how particular structures – relatively stable relations between objects, political discourses and forms of governance – interact with human agency, that is, come to mobilise particular forms of reflexivity and political subjectivity in contexts of social change.
+In all of these cases, I looked at how particular structures – relatively stable relations between objects, political discourses and forms of governance – interact with human agency, that is, come to mobilise particular forms of reflexivity and political subjectivity in contexts of social change.

 This relates to politics – more precisely, political sociology and political philosophy.
 My 2014 monograph, From Class to Identity: Politics of Education Reforms in Former Yugoslavia is an historical and sociological analysis of how political processes, including education reforms, interact with broader social transformation including regime change, war, and in the process frame and re-shape the subject(s) of politics.
 In my current research, I deal with the intersection between sociology of knowledge and political economy – what could be classified as political economy of knowledge production – that focuses on the social and political processes that influence how knowledge is created, valued and exchanged.
 This includes the relationship between policies and mechanisms of funding and measuring the production of knowledge (such as impact, REF and TEF) and the social and political role of universities, as well as broader issues of public access to, and use of, information – open access, intellectual property, and ‘Big Data’.

-Some of my recent work in this domain includes an analysis of the moral economy and political ontology of Open Access (with Chris Muellerleile, in European Journal of Social Theory); relationship between culture and agency in the critical cultural political economy of education (forthcoming in Cultural Political Economy of Education: Theories, Concepts, Methodologies, Robertson, Dale, and Komljenovic, eds); and forms of political agency in the neoliberal university (forthcoming in The Global University, Barnett and Peters, eds).
-I have also written on student movements and the implications of supranational governance and the shifting boundaries of nation-states for universities in Europe.
+My recent work in this domain includes an analysis of the moral economy and political ontology of Open Access (with Chris Muellerleile, in European Journal of Social Theory); the application of assemblage theory to universities through the study of territorialisation, deterritorialisation, and boundary practices (Globalisalisation, Education, Societies); and forms of political agency in the neoliberal university (Idea of the University: Contemporary Perspectives).
+I have also written on student movements, the implications of supranational governance and shifting boundaries of nation-states for universities in Europe.

 Last, but not least, I have a lasting interest in human relationships and the social framing of relationality.
 My first PhD was on the concept of ‘romantic relationship’ in a post-socialist environment.
 This has extended to relational sociology and relational ontology.